geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 What I like is how short your PR is.

 **Tomsa** [[00:51:12](https://www.youtube.com/watch?v=Ha4yFviaLps&t=3072)]
-So one thing about the...
-Because I'm sort of...
+So one thing about the..
+Because I'm sort of..
 And I'm not sure if I should do a bottom-up automata or a top-down.
 And there's a couple of reasons, which is if it's a bottom-up, it only applies to the graph rewrite.
 So every time you want to just rewrite a UOP, so for example, for the renderer, you couldn't use a bottom-up rewrite.